 Just as with an automotive engine, a lack of oil can devastate an air conditioning compressor.
 Internal friction levels will rise, as will the average operating temperature.
 Both of these factors greatly increase the chances that the compressor will break down, overheat, or suffer other catastrophic issues.

 Fortunately, regular servicing is all it takes to ensure that your compressor stays properly lubricated.
-For more information about keeping your AC in peak operating condition, please don’t hesitate to contact the HVAC industry experts at HELP Plumbing, Heating, Cooling and Electric.
+For more information about keeping your AC in peak operating condition, please don’t hesitate to contact the HVAC industry experts at HELP Plumbing, Heating, Cooling and Drains.